 Now about thirty-seven years later I still have Marcie and her arm.
 I still get her out from time to time and wonder how she survived all these years.
 I sometimes wonder how I survived all these years.
 I think of all the happiness she brought when she was whole.
 The purpose of a doll or any toy is to bring joy to a child.
 Marcie truly fulfilled her purpose faithfully and well, even though she received a lot of hurt and injuries along the way, even though she had trouble keeping it all together at times.

 As I thought of Marcie's soft body, I knew if it had been made of the same type of plastic as the head, arms, and legs, the doll would have been so much more stable and sturdy.
 If the body hadn't been soft the arms and legs would probably have never detached.
-Another possibility also would be if the doll hadn't have had the hard head, legs and arms. but soft ones, Marcie would have probably been able to keep her self in tact.
+Another possibility also would be if the doll hadn't have had the hard head, legs, and arms. but soft ones, Marcie would have probably been able to keep her self intact.
 The hard head was just too much weight for the soft body.
-The soft body was just to mushy to support the head.
+The soft body was just too mushy to support the head.

 Also if we are hard headed Christians it is very difficult to stay connected to the body of Christ and fulfill our intended purpose, which is too be His arms(hands) and legs(feet) spreading the gospel message to the entire world.